stone-coding/stone-coding/README.md

 ---

 ### **Software Engineer Intern**
-**Puyasen**
+**YouthCourses Inc**
-_May 2022 – Aug 2022 | Wuhan, Hubei, China_
+_June 2024 – Aug 2024 | Beijing, China_

-- Developed and optimized an order module for a food delivery platform, ensuring seamless user interactions and robust backend functionality.
+- Contributed to the backend microservices for an online education platform supporting to over daily learners.

 ---